 When our kids were little, Gooseberry was a great place for a day-long outing, with Sally and I swapping childcare duties and skiing.
 Our young boys would hang out in the visitor center by the fireplace, snacking, visiting the gift shop, toddling in their snowsuits down to the waterfalls.

 Gooseberry trails are all double-tracked, meaning two side-by-side trails for classic skiing only.
-No skate skiing is allowed.
-I have to say that grooming here is not as frequent or thoughtful as in other parts of the North Shore, but when it’s good, it’s really good.
+Skate skiing is only allowed on the western “Birch Hill” loop.
+When it’s good, it’s really good.
 When it’s bad, well…it’s still the loveliness of Gooseberry’s backcountry.

 The ski trails at Gooseberry are neatly divided into three parts.
 (Download your state park map here.)

 2) West of the river.
 In my book Skiing the North Shore, I named this the Birch Hill Loop.
-It’s also 3.4 km but much more challenging, with a long run up the Gooseberry River and then a steep climb to an open hillside with distant views.
+It’s 3.4 km but much more challenging, with a long run up the Gooseberry River and then a steep climb to an open hillside with distant views.
 It’s rated as “more difficult.”
-I’ve had some great wolf “encounters” on this trail.
-You can read about another one on this section here.
+I’ve had some great wolf encounters on this trail.
+You can read about one such encounter on this section here.